itamarc/action-itemplate-ghpages/README.md

 | latestreleasedate | Date when the latest release was created
 | ... | ...

+### Snippets

+If the parameter SNIPPETS_FOLDER is set, the files in this folder will be processed first and their filled content will be available using as key the file name until the first character "." (dot) preceded by `SNP_`.

+Example: if there is in the snippets folder a file named `RELEASES.html`, it will be processed and its content will be available when processing the templates with the key `SNP_RELEASES`.

+Snippets will not be saved in any way to the destination folder.

 ## GitHub Pages

 GitHub Pages can be stored on any branch and in the root folder or in `/docs` folder.